dianapopova/InfluenceMax/README.md

 Data structure is the same as in IM_flat, but the hypergraph is built in parallel, independently, by all available cores on the machine, and then combined into one flat array by concatenating the results of each core.
 # Borgs
 Data structure for the hypergraph in this implementation is Webgraph (compressed adjacency lists).
 The hypergraph is built in parallel, independently, by all available cores on the machine, and then combined into one file stored on disk.

+2. Diana Popova, Naoto Ohsaka, Ken-ichi Kawarabayashi, Alex Thomo: NoSingles: a Space-Efficient Algorithm for Influence Maximization.
+Submitted to SSDBM 2018.

+The second paper describes NoSingles algorithm, a space-efficient algorithm for computing Influence Maximization.

+# NoSingles
+Data structure used for saving the intermediate results of computation is Webgraph.

+# NoSinglesTopNodes
+Data structures used for saving intermediate results of computation are Webgraph and HashMap.

 # Getting Started
 a.
 Download and install Webgraph framework from http://webgraph.di.unimi.it.